chadkluck/serverless-webservice-template-for-pipeline-atlantis/application-infrastructure/README-Folder-Structure.md

 `views/`

-A view assembles and formats the end result (response body and headers) that will be returned to the client.
-This may be the final HTML document, JSON, or XML/RSS feed.
-It may call a controller directly, call additional views, or a combination.
+A view assembles and formats the end result (response code, headers, and body) that will be returned as a response to API Gateway (and client).
+This may be the final HTML document, JSON, XML/RSS feed, or file to place in an S3 bucket.

+Views may call a controller directly, call in additional views, or a combination.

 > Views should not include business logic, they should only include document template information for the response.
 Break a large view into smaller content pieces as a view may contain other content pieces that are shared among other views.